Harvey's Resort Hotel bombing: Bombing

-As the mastermind behind the bomb, Birges was attempting to extort $3 million ($11.86 million in 2025) from the casino, claiming he had lost $750,000 ($2.96 million in 2025) gambling there.
+As the mastermind behind the bomb, Birges was attempting to extort $3 million from the casino, claiming he had lost $750,000 gambling there.

+The bomb was delivered to the casino's second floor by two men posing as technicians; witnesses spotted a white van marked with "IBM" on the side.
+The bomb, one of the largest the FBI had ever seen, was loaded with an estimated 1,000 lb of dynamite stolen from a construction site in Fresno, California.

 The Federal Bureau of Investigation (FBI) went to the spot that they believed to be the ransom drop, but Birges was waiting at a different location due to vague directions.
 No money was paid to Birges.

 The bomb was cleverly built and virtually tamper-proof.
 The ransom note stated that the bomb could not be disarmed even by the bomb builder, but if paid $3 million, he would give instructions on which combination of switches would allow the bomb to be moved and remotely detonated.
 The FBI determined that it would take four men to move it, and there was no way to know if the bomb was disarmed or safe to move.
 The FBI decided that the bomb would have to be disarmed in the hotel.
 All guests and staff were evacuated from the hotel and the gas main was shut off.

 After studying the bomb for more than a day through X-rays, bomb technicians decided that, although there were warnings from the bomb maker that a shock would trigger the device, the best hope of disarming it was by separating the detonators from the dynamite.
 The technicians thought this could be accomplished using a shaped charge of C-4.
 The attempt to disarm the bomb failed as the technicians did not know a second power source was present in the bottom box.
 The bomb destroyed much of the hotel, although no one was injured.
 The explosion also damaged Harrah's Casino (connected to Harvey's Resort via a tunnel), breaking many of its windows.

-The bomb caused an estimated $18 million ($68.14 million in late 2024) in total damages.
+The bomb caused an estimated $18 million in total damages.
 Parts of Harvey's casino reopened within 48 hours, and the fully repaired and renovated hotel reopened in May 1981.